cloud-agnost/agnost-website/blog/2023-07-14-what-you-can-build-with-agnost.md

 Much like how a painter uses a palette of colors to create art, as a developer, you use Agnost to craft applications.
-From the application server to the database, from authentication to queues, cache, and cron-jobs, from realtime capabilities to the low-code endpoint designer, each component of Agnost is a unique color on your palette.
+From the application server to the database, from authentication to queues, storage, cache, and cron-jobs, from realtime capabilities to the low-code endpoint designer, each component of Agnost is a unique color on your palette.
 Mix and match, combine and contrast, the artwork you create is entirely up to you.

 Do you need to build a state-of-the-art web application?
 Agnost is at your service.
 Or maybe a CRM application that can handle vast amounts of data?
 Agnost